 In India, traditional and alternative medicine has been a cornerstone of healthcare for centuries.
 Some popular methods include:

 Qurist is one such brand in India offering high-quality CBD products.
-Qurist’s CBD oils are extracted using advanced technology to ensure purity and efficacy.
+Qurist's CBD oils are extracted using advanced technology to ensure purity and efficacy.
 These products are tailored to meet Indian consumers' needs and are ideal for those seeking natural alternatives to pain management.
-However, it’s essential to consult a healthcare provider before incorporating CBD oil into your treatment plan.
+However, it's essential to consult a healthcare provider before incorporating CBD oil into your treatment plan, as it may interact with certain medications.

 Managing Cancer Pain at Home